GoogleContainerTools/skaffold/docs/content/en/docs/tutorials/_index.md

 See the [Github Examples page](https://github.com/GoogleContainerTools/skaffold/tree/master/examples) for examples.

-To run the examples, you either have to manually replace the image repositories in the examples from gcr.io/k8s-skaffold to yours or you can point skaffold to your default image repository in one of the four ways:
+As we have gcr.io/k8s-skaffold in our image names, to run the examples, you have two options:

+1. manually replace the image repositories in skaffold.yaml from gcr.io/k8s-skaffold to yours
+1. you can point skaffold to your default image repository in one of the four ways:
-* flag: `skaffold dev --default-repo <myrepo>`
+    1. flag: `skaffold dev --default-repo <myrepo>`
-* env var: `SKAFFOLD_DEFAULT_REPO=<myrepo> skaffold dev`
+    1. env var: `SKAFFOLD_DEFAULT_REPO=<myrepo> skaffold dev`
-* global skaffold config (one time): `skaffold config set --global default-repo <myrepo>`
+    1. global skaffold config (one time): `skaffold config set --global default-repo <myrepo>`
-* skaffold config for current kubectl context: `skaffold config set default-repo <myrepo>`
+    1. skaffold config for current kubectl context: `skaffold config set default-repo <myrepo>`